sudgy/dynamic-parameters/readme.txt

 parameters and make a dialog for them.
 (Note that this is separate from the normal populating of parameters, so if you have a mixture of normal parameters and dynamic parameters, two dialogs will show.)
-DParameter is a generic type, and its get_value() function will return the value that it has.
+DParameter is a generic type, and its getValue() function will return the value that it has.

 There are 5 types of simple parameters that come packaged with the plugin: